Counterfactual Credit Policy Optimization for Multi-Agent Collaboration: Theoretical Analysis of Counterfactual Credit

 Consequently, the shared-reward estimator corresponds to the special case $b\equiv 0$, which is generally suboptimal unless $b^\star\equiv 0$.
 If $R_{\neg k}$ is closer to $b^\star$ than $0$ in the weighted mean-square sense, i.e., $\mathbb{E}\!\left[\|g_k(\tau_k)\|_2^2\,(R_{\neg k}-b^\star)^2 \,\middle|\, x,\theta_{-k}\right] \le \mathbb{E}\!\left[\|g_k(\tau_k)\|_2^2\,(0-b^\star)^2 \,\middle|\, x,\theta_{-k}\right]$, then

 \end{theorem}

-In addition to variance reduction, $\Delta_k$ also provides a directional credit signal that discourages free-riding: whenever agent $k$ is redundant on a rollout so that $R(\tau)=R_{\neg k}$, CCPO assigns $\Delta_k=0$ and thus removes the spurious positive update that would arise under shared rewards.
+We do not assume this variance condition always holds in practice; it motivates the estimator but remains task- and counterfactual-quality dependent.
+In addition to this conditional variance-reduction view, $\Delta_k$ also provides a directional credit signal that discourages free-riding: whenever agent $k$ is redundant on a rollout so that $R(\tau)=R_{\neg k}$, CCPO assigns $\Delta_k=0$ and thus removes the spurious positive update that would arise under shared rewards.
 Formal statements and proofs for Theorem~\ref{prop:cf_vs_shared_main} are deferred to Appendix~\ref{app:ccpo_convergence}.